Health Conditions That Affect Sleep Quality

 Can good food and side sleeping positions during pregnancy give you better sleep?

-As your belly grows, choosing a sleeping position becomes difficult.
+As your belly grows, choosing a sleeping position becomes more difficult.
 You can only sleep on your sides as risk factors for the baby increase during late pregnancy.
-Tenderness in the breasts and Leg cramps make matters worse by giving you restless legs syndrome as you try to get through your sleep.
+Tenderness in the breasts and leg cramps make matters worse by giving you restless legs syndrome as you try to get through your sleep.
 And if that is not supported by proper pillows and mattresses, you might wake up with back pain and interrupted rest.

 natural and organic pillows